mlennox/swapiexplorer/README.md

 ### Thunk, Sagas or Apollo?

-The SWAPI [REST endpoint](http swapi.co/api) is where I'll start.
+The SWAPI [REST endpoint](http://swapi.co/api) is where I'll start.
+I may skip thunks and start with sagas.

 We have access to a [SWAPI GraphQL endpoint](https://graphql.org/swapi-graphql/) so I'll also implement some Apollo based api calls

 ### Render props

 At work we use the HOC approach.
-I'm going to use render props / component injection.
+I'm also going to use render props / component injection.

 ### Testing

 I'll be using Jest and Kent Dodds [react-testing-library](https://github.com/kentcdodds/react-testing-library)

+#### UI Tests

+I'll be having a look at [puppeteer](https://github.com/GoogleChrome/puppeteer).
+I'm not sure it could be considered for integration testing, but I'll see how far it can be pushed.

+#### Integration tests - e2e

+I'll also have a look at [Cypress.io](https://www.cypress.io/features/) as they provide a free to use test runner in addition to their paid insights dashboard.
+The free version may be useless without the dashboard, but I'll see...

 ### Storybook